sunitsdk/SanSdkSample/README.md

 Start by including this XML block to your `Activity`’s or `Fragment`’s layout.
 We will fill in the details later:

 ```
-<com.ushareit.ads.SanBannerView
+<com.san.ads.SanBannerView
     android:layout_width=""
     android:layout_height=""/>
 ```

 #### Step 2.
 Load an Ad Into the Banner Slot

-Next, in your `Activity` or `Fragment` code, declare an instance variable for your `sanBannerView`：
+Next, in your `Activity` or `Fragment` code, declare an instance variable for your `SanBannerView`：

 ```
-private sanBannerView banner;
+private SanBannerView banner;
 ```

 You should already have created an ad unit on Midas’s site and received an Ad Unit ID.
 You’ll use it now to identify that ad unit in your app and request ads from Midas that are relevant for your users.